Till innehåll

 "Sithar Chhim has been awarded this year’s Per Anger Prize for her tireless and dedicated work to promote democracy and respect for human rights in Cambodia.

 As a union leader, in a country ruled by an autocratic regime where human rights defenders are constantly under attack, she demands that employers comply with the law and that the State uphold it.
-Because of this, she is now in imprisoned.
+Because of this, she is now imprisoned.

 She is a vital source of support for Cambodian women who are forced to work under appalling conditions.
 They are demanding to have their voices heard and their rights respected at their places of work.